yrostudio/captions_osc_node.js/README.md

 # THEATRE SUBTITLES ON AUDIENCE PHONE/TABLET USING OSC MESSAGE AND NODE.JS
-<br>Send OSC message to a node.js server so audience could read subtitles on their phone<br>
+<br>Send OSC message to a node.js server so audience could read subtitles on their phone for accessibility purpose or translation<br>

 _